Isaak August Dorner: Life

 The theological positions to which he ultimately attained are best seen in his Christliche Glaubenslehre, published shortly before his death (1879–1881).
 It is "a work extremely rich in thought and matter.
 It takes the reader through a mass of historical material by the examination and discussion of ancient and modern teachers, and so leads up to the author's own view, which is mostly one intermediate between the opposite extremes, and appears as a more or less successful synthesis of antagonistic theses" (Pfleiderer).
 The companion work, System der christlichen Sittenlehre, was published by his son August Dorner in 1886.
 He also contributed articles to Herzog-Hauck's Realencyklopädie, and was the founder and for many years one of the editors of the Jahrbücher fur deutsche Theologie.

+In the context of the 1848 Revolution, Dorner authored a significant essay addressing the critical issue of the separation of church and state.
+This publication positioned him as an important figure in the early development of "the German Evangelical Church Day" (Deutschen Evangelischen Kirchentags), highlighting his influence on the ecclesiastical and socio-political discourse of the era.

-He died at Wiesbaden on 8 July 1884.
+Dorner died at Wiesbaden on 8 July 1884.
 One of the most noteworthy of the "mediating" theologians, he has been ranked with Friedrich Schleiermacher, August Neander, Karl Nitzsch, Julius Müller and Richard Rothe.

 His son, August Dorner, also became a prominent theologian.